neutronplsr/arch-installer/README.md

 # livova-arch-installer
-a short script to install all the things i like on fresh arch installs
+a short script to install all the things i like on fresh arch installs, including fonts